acourses/r3_course_project/README.md

 This work is based on "Human Activity Recognition Using Smartphones Dataset" provided by [1].

-R script called run_analysis.R that does the following.
+R script called run_analysis.R does the following:

-Script assumes "UCI HAR Dataset" folder in the current directory.
+Note: Script assumes "UCI HAR Dataset" folder in the current directory.
 It can be extracted from the dataset file obtained from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 activity_labels.txt and features.txt are read as delimeted files.
 Feature labels then split into 4 different columns according to variable name patterns ```signal-variable()param_1,param_2``` and ```angle(param_1)?,param_2)``` for angle variables.